peerdavid/social-neural-network/README.md

 ### Goal
 In this work we want to check, if it is possible to *train convolutional neural networks (CNN)* with images tagged by social networks users.
 Therefore this work is called *social neural networks (SNN)*.
-For example, to let a network learn how cats and dogs look like, we download images that are tagged with 'cat' and images that are tagged with 'dog' from social networks and use those images to train a CNN.
+For example, to let a network learn how cats and dogs look like we download images that are tagged with 'cat' and images that are tagged with 'dog' from social networks and use those images to train a CNN.
 To check the performance of the network a *well defined* dataset is used in this work.
-With well defined dataset we mean, that we can be sure that all images are correctly labeled (because lots of images from social networks contains invalid tags).
-We used the ImageNet dataset to check the performance of the network.
+With well defined dataset we mean, that we can be sure that all images are correctly labeled, because lots of training samples from social networks contains invalid tags.
+In this work we used the ImageNet dataset to check the performance of the network.

 ### Motivation
 In supervised learning a CNN is trained with labeled images.
 This means, that training examples are feed forward through the network to generate a prediction using the current weights of the network.
 Afterwards an error between the predictions and the labels is calculated.
 The error is used to adjust all learnable parameters of the network into the negative direction of the gradient estimate.
 This reduces the error on the training set and produces a more desirable output in the next iteration.
-[Goodfellow et al. (2016)](#Goodfellow-et-al-2016) states that about 5000 labeled examples per category are needed to get an acceptable performance of the network.
+[Goodfellow et al. (2016)](#Goodfellow-et-al-2016) states, that about 5000 labeled examples per category are needed to get an acceptable performance of the network.

 It is a timeconsuming task to create a dataset with at least 5000 labeled images per class.
-So in this work we want to check if it is possible to train a CNN with images from 6 different classes (0=cat, 1=dog, 2=hamburger, 3=sushi, 4=beach, 5=rock) that are tagged by flickr users to save lots of time.
+So in this work we want to check if it is possible to train a CNN with images from 6 different classes (0=cat, 1=dog, 2=hamburger, 3=sushi, 4=beach, 5=rock) that are tagged by flickr users.
+This saves lots of time, because no dataset must be created manually.

 ### Challenge
-The challenge of this work is, that lots of examples are are invalid tagged.
-For example if the network should learn the difference between beer and wine, we download images with those tags from social networks.
+The challenge of this work is that lots of training examples are are invalid tagged.
+For example, if the network should learn the difference between beer and wine we download images with those tags from social networks.
 Sometimes images of austrian guys are tagged with beer.
-Its funny but its not helpful for our network to learn, how a beer or a wine looks like.
+Its really funny but its not helpful for our network to learn, how a beer or a wine looks like.

 ## System
 The following image shows an overview of all different parts of the system: